pjking07/pjking07.github.io/_posts/2011-03-21-life-and-diary-of-david-brainerd.md

     amazon: 1470196158
 image:
     feature: reviews/david-brainerd.jpg
-description: "David Brainerd was a missionary to the Native Americans in New England, with whom he had great success. _The Life and Diary of David Brainerd_ is a collection of David Brainerd's diaries and journals from his adult life from college, to his untimely death."
+description: "David Brainerd was a missionary to the Native Americans in New England, with whom he had great success. _The Life and Diary of David Brainerd_ is a collection of David Brainerd's diaries and journals from his adult life until is untimely death."
 keywords: ["David Brainerd", "Jonathan Edwards", mission, missionary, tuberculosis]
 ---